 Exploring the Bible: 1 and 2 Thessalonians

-The appropriate sub-title of this book is: ‘A practical commentary’.
-Using a carefully chosen mixture of his own scholarship and pastoral insights, mixed with well chosen quotations from other commentators, the author moves briskly, but thoroughly, through the text.
+The appropriate subtitle of this book is: ‘A practical commentary’.
+Based on his own scholarly and pastoral insights, along with well chosen quotations from other commentators, the author moves briskly but thoroughly through the text.

-The introduction sets the style and pace for the book, providing clear background information to the letter in a condensed and readable way.
+The introduction sets the style and pace for the book, providing clear background information to the letters in a condensed and readable way.

 Throughout, the content is helpful, but several things are worthy of special mention.
 There is an excellent treatment of the ‘signs of true conversion’, based on 1 Thessalonians 1:6-10 (pp. 33-39).

 Then there is the way Dr Jebb, having commented on a passage, stops to pick up and develop some particular theme or application, e.g. ‘How not to be a witness’ and ‘How to be a witness’, based on 1 Thessalonians 2:1-12 (pp. 56-62).